cssyphus/TamperMonkeyUserScripts/README.md

 TheGatewayPundit is the new DrudgeReport.
 From obscurity, it has rocketed up to become possibly the most popular news website of 2021.
 Its clean, minimalist appearance and facts-only reporting have won several tens of millions of daily readers (compare that to CNN/MSNBC/CBC/BBC barely 2 million daily visits).
 Only Brietbart, EpochTimes, ThePostMillenial even come close.
 Why has this happened?
 Accuracy.

 As usual, the goal is "more matter with less art".
-The original site design displays 3 articles on the first screen, with this script you see 21 on the first screen (on a standard 1920x1080 monitor).
+The original site design displays 3 article summaries on the first screen; with this script you see 21 on the first screen (on a standard 1920x1080 monitor).